Fiberglass Fly Rods

 The resurgence in fiberglass fly rods has produced some excellent modern glass offerings.
 Two types of glass are now available: the slow-to-medium action e-glass; and the slightly faster s-glass.
 There are also glass-graphite blends and graphite that mimics glass performance on the market.
 You can even find glass that mimics graphite!
 The angler has never had such wonderful choices to make in fiberglass!

-My current configurations are on 2 piece Lamiglas honey-colored e-glass blanks with tip over butt ferrules.
-Components will include down-locking and up-locking aluminum Strubble reel seats for as long as my stash of these now discontinued reel seats hold out.
-The grips are the highest grade cork obtainable and the guides are chrome coated stainless steel.
+My Lamiglas honey-colored e-glass rods are 2 piece with tip over butt ferrules.
+Components include down-locking or up-locking aluminum reel seats with hand turned cork grips and the guides are chrome coated stainless steel.
 Rods are available in the following lengths:

 A special build for someone who wants a truly slow action 3 wt. short rod.